-While the invention has been particularly shown and described with reference to a preferred embodiment thereof, it will be understood by those skilled in the art that various changes in form and details may be made therein without departing from the spirit and scope of the invention as defined by the appended claims.
+While the invention has been particularly shown and described with reference to a preferred embodiment thereof, changes in form and details may be made therein without departing from the spirit and scope of the invention as defined by the appended claims.

-For example, the term "page" is used synonymously with screen view.
+For example, the term "page" is used synonymously with

 In the foregoing discussed example, description of generation of weather, stock, travel and directory pages is provided.
-Page/screen view and supporting objects in other
+Page/screen view and supporting objects in other categories of information are similarly generated.